 At the end of the Autumn and Spring term pupils, teachers and parents review and comment on all their work from the term.
 Pupils comment on what they have enjoyed about the work, where they feel they have improved and what they have learnt.
-Teachers also comment on the work and peer review takes place.
+Teachers also comment on the work when verbal feedback or draft work has not been given and peer review takes place.
 The topic book and the review go home to parents/carers for their comments.
 This is then kept at school for two further terms as a record of achievement.